-A History page can quickly becomes a place where users come and don’t know where to go next.
+A History page can quickly become a place where users come and don’t know where to go next.
 Add contextual links to related people and programs as they are mentioned.
 Send people to your Impact page to see what’s been accomplished.

 A story doesn’t have to be a wall of text.
 Incorporate a timeline graphic or lay out a series of events in bullet points or headings.
 Talking about your history also offers a chance to include throwback images, which is also great content for repurposing on social media.